Call-for-Code/Solution-Starter-Kit-Hunger-2021/README.md

 1. The user uses their non-smart phone camera to capture a photo of their product yield to send for quality testing and analysis.
 1. The user sends a camera image or a text message through their non-smart phone messenger.
-1. The image or message is redirected to the Twilio Programmable Messaging service or to the Telstra Messaging service for users located in Australia.
+1. The image or message is redirected to the Twilio MMS Messaging service or to the Telstra MMS Messaging service for users located in Australia.
 1. Twilio MMS Messaging or Telstra MMS Messaging forwards the message to the Node-RED app hosted on IBM Cloud.
 1. The Node-RED app interacts with IBM Cloud Pak for Data AI/ML service to get the response.
 1. IBM Cloud Object Storage is provisioned to receive the images or message data.